datatheorem/flake8-alfred/README.md

     module.submodule.constant = Warning! this variable will be removed!
 ```

-Here enable-extensions tells flake8 to enable this plugin and warn-symbols is
+Here `enable-extensions` tells flake8 to enable this plugin and `warn-symbols` is
-the list of symbols we want to avoid in our project, with the associated
+the list of symbols we want to flag in our project, with the associated
 warning.
-By default, this plugin doesn't warn about any symbol.
+By default, this plugin doesn't warn about any other symbol.

 If you just want to test/run once, you can also pass the configuration directly
 to flake8: